 Massachusetts is already globally recognized for the talent in its top universities, the world-class R&D of its corporations, and its vibrant churn of new startup ventures.
 The Mass Tech Hub Collaborative strives to harness the assets and resources of this dynamic ecosystem to expand the tech community, advance its future competitiveness, and strengthen its contributions to the state economy at-large.

 The Mass Tech Hub Collaborative is committed to the stewardship of Massachusetts’ digital technology industry.
-It was formed in 2009, when Governor Deval Patrick called for the establishment of a new “Collaborative” that would draw on academic, business and civic leaders to better advance the Commonwealth’s vibrant tech sector to succeed in the global economy.
+It was formed in 2009 by academic, business and civic leaders to better inform and advance the Commonwealth’s vibrant tech sector to succeed in the global economy.

 The Tech Hub Collaborative represents all segments of Massachusetts’ digital technology sector—including, but not limited to, software, hardware, robotics, gaming, e-commerce, mobile technology, health IT, and interactive media.